simoamico94/AOEffect3D/README.md

  ## Game View
  ![image](https://github.com/simoamico94/AOEffect3D/assets/17854691/e716e86a-8127-40ca-97ec-c799a57e060f)

- Once the game starts you can float around with the camera, using screen joysticks on Android and in Windows WASD or arrow to move and right mouse click and pan to rotate.
-You will see a big vertical purple ray on top of the bot which represent your local one.
+ Once the game starts you can fly around with the camera, using screen joysticks on Android and in Windows you can move with WASD or arrow and rotate with right mouse click and pan.
+You will see a big vertical purple ray on top of the bot which represents your local one.
  Each Bot also has on top a panel giving information about its process name, ranking, health and energy.

  ![image](https://github.com/simoamico94/AOEffect3D/assets/17854691/e131d600-38c1-4e37-967b-6d3e73a79bbe)

  If you are playing with your local player you can open a Move pad panel with buttons to send commands to your bot: move in each direction or try a max energy attack.
+Will you be stronger than bots?
- When a bot attacks you will see a shooting animation with sound (see video for details).
+ When a bot attacks, you will see a shooting animation with sound (see video for details).

  ![image](https://github.com/simoamico94/AOEffect3D/assets/17854691/b424496e-8b65-4504-a7a2-ba81e485cc40)